-This course will not teach you how to build a database from scratch.
+This tutorial will not teach you how to build a database from scratch.
 It is designed for people who plan to use a pre-existing database, most likely in the workplace.

-By the end of this course, you will be able to use a database with confidence.
+By the end of this tutorial, you will be able to use a database with confidence.
 You should also be able to alter it to best suit your needs.

-If you’ve read the description and believe this course fits your needs, go ahead and jump in.
-As mentioned, this course is primarily designed to teach people how to use an existing database, but no matter what your eventual goal is this course can provide you with a solid foundation.
+If you’ve read the description and believe this tutorial fits your needs, go ahead and jump in.
+As mentioned, it is primarily designed to teach people how to use an existing database, but no matter what your eventual goal is this tutorial can provide you with a solid foundation.